-It is important to remember when presenting a recital that the Learner makes effective use of the performance space to complement the readings presented.
-A recital is a performance and should always have visual as well as vocal interest by varying the physical mode of presentation within the performance space.
-Linking statements can be used to help the Learner move from one part of the performance space to another.
+When presenting a recital for performance, it is important for the Learner to make appropriate use of the performance space to complement the readings presented.
+A recital is a performance and should always consider visual, as well as vocal interest, by varying the physical mode of presentation within the performance space.
+Linking statements are used to create a fluent journey through the recital material, vocally and physically.
+They can help the Learner move from one part of the performance space to another when the presentation requires.